jorgemanrubia/solid_assert/README.md

 Notice that assertions shouldn't be used for handling error situations.
 Use Ruby built-in exception handling for that.

-Assertions should be used in development mode.
-You can disable them in production for performance reasons.
+Assertions are typically used in development mode.
+You might want to disable them in production for performance reasons.

 # Installation